IbPedersen/Docker-PerformanceCounter/README.md

 `> build.cmd`

 to create Windows and ServerCore images with powershell scripts.
-Select either local version or AKS version.
-Modify environment variables in `build.cmd` if another version is needed.
+Modify `IMAGE_VERSION` environment variable in `build.cmd` if another image version (1903) is needed.

 Run